What is a franchise? How it works, costs and risks

 Managing your franchise finances

 Franchise businesses demand tighter financial control than many other startups.
-With higher fixed costs, ongoing royalty payments, and demanding sales targets, you need to clearly see your cash flow and profitability.
+With higher fixed costs, ongoing royalty payments, and demanding sales targets, you need clear visibility over your cash flow and profitability.

 FAQs on franchises